hartwigmedical/hmftools/purity-ploidy-estimator/README.md

 -db_pass | None | Database password.
 Mandatory if db_enabled.
 -db_url | None | Database URL.
 Should be of format: `mysql://localhost:3306/hmfpatients`.
 Mandatory if db_enabled.
 -gc_profile | None | Location of GC profile.
 Available to download from [HMF-Pipeline-Resources.](https://resources.hartwigmedicalfoundation.nl)
+-ref_genome | Detect | Will attempt to detect reference genome from cobalt output but failing that must be either hg18 or hg38

 ### Example Usage